Commission) on behalf of InternetNZ, Internet New Zealand Incorporated.

-7.3 Any eligible Registrant may register a domain name at the second or third level on a first come, first served basis other than for Reserved Names (clause 9) or Conflicted Names (clause 10).
+7.3 Any eligible Registrant may register an available domain name at the second or third level on a first come, first served basis.

 7.4 The person named on the Register is the legal Registrant and therefore holds the licence to use that domain name.